Closing the Gap

 Indigenous communities and organizations can access FNII services at no cost.

 The problems with the current First Nation infrastructure system are well-known – infrastructure on reserves takes too long to develop, costs too much to build, and does not last long enough.
 This contributes to a series of poor health, social and economic outcomes.
-A new Indigenous-led institution, backed by legislation is envisioned to tackle these issues.
+FNII was created to tackle these issues, walking alongside First Nations to improve Indigenous infrastructure together.

 ORGANIZATION UPDATES